RuiteGuo/hello-world/第十组 PouchContainer supporting LXCFS to achieve high-reliability container isolation(1).md

 To obtain relative information in the container, use containers started by LXCFS and read in-container /proc files

 ### Business Applications
-For most applications that heavily rely on the operation system, the startup program of applications needs to obtain information about the system's memory, CPU, and so on.
+For most applications that heavily rely on the operation system, the launch procedure of applications need to obtain information about the system's memory, CPU, and so on.
 When the '/proc' file in the container does not accurately reflect the resources condition of the container, it will cause significant effects to above applications.

-For example, when some Java applications dynamically allocate the stack size of the running program by checking /proc/meminfo and the container memory limit is less than the host memory, program startup failure will appear because of failed memory allocation.
+For example, when some Java applications dynamically allocate the stack size of the running program by checking /proc/meminfo in launch script.
+When the container memory limit is less than the host memory, programs will fail to launch due to failed memory allocation.

-For DPDK related applications, the application tools needs to get CPU information and the CPU logic core used by initialization in the EAL layer from /proc/cpuinfo.
+For DPDK related applications, the application tools need to get CPU information and the CPU logic core used by initialization in the EAL layer from /proc/cpuinfo.
-If the above information cannot be accurately obtained in the container, the DPDK application needs to modify the corresponding tool.
+If the above information cannot be accurately obtained in the container, the DPDK application needs to modify the corresponding tools.

 ## PouchContainer integrated LXCFS
 PouchContainer supports LXCFS from version 0.1.0, please check this instance:[https://github.com/alibaba/pouch/pull/502](https://github.com/alibaba/pouch/pull/502)

-In short, when the container starts, it will through -v mount the mount point of LXCFS on the host  /var/lib/lxc/lxcfs/proc/  to the virtual filesystem directory  /proc inside the container.
+In short, when the container starts, it will mount the mount point of LXCFS on the host  /var/lib/lxc/lxcfs/proc/ through -v to the virtual filesystem directory /proc inside the container.

 At this point you can see in the /proc directory of the container, some proc files include meminfo, uptime, swaps, stat, diskstats, cpuinfo and so on.
 The parameters are as follows: